booherbg/concordia-symposium-talk-2025/talk.md

 <!-- _class: track-design -->
 ## Reflection on Education
-- Education today trains our Thinking Mind
+- Education today trains our Thinking Mind for our economy
 - AI Mind → frees humans for relational, creative, compassionate practice
 - Education shifts from **fact-delivery to wisdom-cultivation**
-- Students AND Teachers benefit
+- Everyone benefits: Teachers, Students, Community

 **Richard Davidson:** *"Kindness is simple, kindness is contagious"*